BEEN THERE DONE THAT

 PERSONAL INVITATION

-This authors, have made me love in their books what I have overlooked in life.
-Through their writings, they strangely, reminded me of all the places that I have been, without ever having been there.
-Admonished me gently, for all the poor things I have said, without having spoken a word.
-Vindicated me, promptly, for the terrible things I've done, without having done anything wrong.
+These authors have made me love, within their books, what I once overlooked in life.
+Through their writing, they've strangely reminded me of places I have been, without ever having gone there.
+They have gently admonished me for the careless things I've said, without me ever saying a word.
+And they've vindicated me promptly for the terrible things I've done, without ever actually having done anything wrong.

-With the turning of each page, authors have a personal invitation into their most inner thoughts, whenever I have accepted the invitation, I have put myself at risk of being vulnerable to pain and despair.
-But also, they have allowed me to avoid reality while my pursuit lasted.
-Laughter and happiness are also up for grasp.
-Reading books for the sake of reading, just happens to be an activity that keeps changing my life for good.
+With the turning of each page, authors extended a personal invitation into their innermost thoughts.
+Whenever I have accepted the invitation, I have risked becoming vulnerable to pain and despair.
+But at the same time, they have allowed me to step away from reality, at least for as long as the quest lasted.
+Along the way, laughter and happiness have always been within reach.
+Reading, simply for the sake of reading, remains an activity that continues to change my life for the better.

 FORBIDDEN IDEAS

-Of course, we live in a world where the message of a book could be found offensive for someone or for a certain group of people.
-Authorities all over the globe had, at one point or another, banned books.
-They do that in spite of the numerous attempts to convince the population of freedom of speech.
-Yet, where to draw the line?, for we all know that written words are powerful.
+Of course, we live in a world where the message of a book might be seen as offensive to someone, or to a certain group of people.
+Authorities all over the globe have, at one point or another, banned books _ often in spite of the numerous attempts to uphold freedom of speech.
+Yet the question remains: where do we draw the line?
+For we all know that written words carry great power.

-And so, I went on a search for books that had been banned, and it was quiet an eye opener, the reasons given for the prohibition is a rainbow of excuses; which of course, some are legit, and others, not so much, depending on the country and epoch the banned had been issued.
+And so, I went in search of books that had been banned, and it was quiet an eye-opener.
+The reasons given for the prohibition were like a rainbow of excuses _ some legit, while others not so much, depending on the country and the era in which the ban was issued.

 • The theses of Martin Luther in the 16th Century is, even to this days, a well known controversial writing: Once the hypocrisy, the corruption, along with all the lies were exposed, the Church needed to banned Luther's analysis.